 But don’t be fooled, exam tampering doesn’t only happen in universities.

-The accounting firm for a whole series of issues with employees cheating at ethics exams.
+The accounting firm Ernst & Young (EY) was fined US$100m by the U.S. SEC in the summer of 2022 for a whole series of issues with employees cheating at ethics exams.

 Mentioned within the government order is an earlier cheating issue where there was a “flaw in the firm’s software that allowed professionals to pass CPE exams without the required number of correct responses”.
 According to the SEC, “This vulnerability allowed exam takers to achieve a passing score while answering as little as one question correctly.
 The firm’s investigation of this matter determined that from 2012 to 2015, over 200 EY audit professionals in multiple offices exploited this flaw to pass CPE exams”.